 HSI: An acronym that stands for Hispanic-Serving Institutions (HSIs), institutions of higher learning where at least 25% of students are Hispanic.
 There are currently 569 HSIs in the US.

 Implicit bias: The attitudes or stereotypes that affect our understanding, actions, and decisions unconsciously.

-Impostor syndrome: A phenomenon in which high-achieving individuals are unable to internalize their accomplishments and instead continuously fear being exposed as a “fraud.”
+Imposter syndrome: A phenomenon in which high-achieving individuals are unable to internalize their accomplishments and instead continuously fear being exposed as a “fraud.”
 Some research indicates that members of underrepresented groups are more likely to be affected by it than others.